 How do I calibrate an infrared thermometer?

-Calibrating an infrared thermometer is a complex process that often needs to be done by the device’s manufacturer, but you can check if you thermometer is calibrated correctly at home.
+Calibrating an laser thermometer is a complex process that often needs to be done by the device’s manufacturer, but you can check if your thermometer is calibrated correctly at home.

 - Fill a large glass container to the very top with crushed ice.

 - Then fill the glass with chilled water until the water level sits about 1-centimeter below the top of the crushed ice.

 - Stir the water and ice mixture and let it sit for around 2 minutes.

 - If it has a variable emissivity option, set your infrared thermometer to an emissivity setting of 0.95 or 0.97.

 - Hold your thermometer exactly above and perpendicular to the surface of the ice bath and make sure the ice is well within the laser circle and the thermometer’s minimum distance to target ratio.

 - If your thermometer is properly calibrated, it should read the temperature of the water as 32.0°F. If this isn’t the case, repeat the test.
 If it’s still not reading as 32.0°F, contact your device’s manufacturer.